xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | No |

 Changes the way Checks transactions affect account metadata, so that Checks are properly added to the [account](accounts.html) history of the receiving account.
-(Specifically, they update the `PreviousTxnID` and `PreviousTxnLedgerSeq` fields of the receiving account's [AccountRoot object](accountroot.html), which can be used to trace the "thread" of transactions that affected the account and the objects it owns.)
+(Specifically, they update the <span class="code-snippet">PreviousTxnID</span> and <span class="code-snippet">PreviousTxnLedgerSeq</span> fields of the receiving account's [AccountRoot object](accountroot.html), which can be used to trace the "thread" of transactions that affected the account and the objects it owns.)

 Without this amendment, Checks transactions ([CheckCreate][], [CheckCash][], and [CheckCancel][]) only update the account history of the sender.
 With this amendment, those transactions affect both the sending and receiving accounts.
 This amendment has no effect unless the [Checks amendment](#checks) is also enabled.